Michael Collins (Irish leader): Civil War peace moves

-Roughly two weeks after Cork city had been taken by Provisional Government forces, Collins travelled there to attempt to seize large sums of money that the anti-Treaty Republicans had lodged in various banks, under the account of the Land Bank.

-There is also considerable evidence that Collins' journey to Cork in August 1922 was made in order to meet republican leaders with a view to ending the war.
+Roughly two weeks after Cork city had been taken by Provisional Government forces, Collins travelled there to attempt to seize large sums of money that the anti-Treaty Republicans had lodged in banks, under the account of the Land Bank.
+There is considerable evidence that Collins' journey to Cork in August 1922 was made in order to meet republican leaders with a view to ending the war.

-Collins also conducted a series of meetings, regarding the possibility of peace talks in Cork on 21–22 August 1922.
+Collins conducted a series of meetings, regarding the possibility of peace talks in Cork on 21–22 August.
 In Cork city, Collins met with neutral IRA members Seán O'Hegarty and Florence O'Donoghue with a view to contacting Anti-Treaty IRA leaders Tom Barry and Tom Hales to propose a truce.
 The anti-Treaty side had called a major convocation of officers to Béal na Bláth, a remote crossroads, with ending the war on the agenda.
 De Valera was present there.
-However, Michel Hopkinson writes that 'there is no evidence that there was any prospect of a meeting between de Valera and Collins.
-The People's Rights Association, a local initiative in Cork City, had been mediating a discussion of terms between the Provisional Government and the anti-Treaty side for some weeks.
+However, Michael Hopkinson writes that 'there is no evidence that there was any prospect of a meeting between de Valera and Collins.
+The People's Rights Association, a local initiative in Cork City, had been mediating a discussion of terms between the Provisional Government and anti-Treaty side for weeks.

-Collins' personal diary outlined his proposals for peace.
+Collins' diary outlined his proposals for peace.
 Republicans must "accept the People's Verdict" on the Treaty, but could then "go home without their arms.
 We don't ask for any surrender of their principles".
 He argued that the Provisional Government was upholding "the people's rights" and would continue to do so.
 "We want to avoid any possible unnecessary destruction and loss of life.
 We do not want to mitigate their weakness by resolute action beyond what is required".
 But if Republicans did not accept his terms, "further blood is on their shoulders".